RichardBray/haxe-flixel-template/README.md

 This rebuilds the game for html5 whenever there is a change to any .hx file.
 This is connected to the compilation server so should speed up builds.

 A notification is triggered on Mac machines once the game has compiled.

+### Github actions

+This template contains a github action file that will:

+* create a `gh_pages` branch
+* build the game for html5 to that branch tab

+**This action is commented out and would need to be uncommented to be enabled.**

+By default this will happen whenever code is merged to the `main` branch but this can be changed.